SamantGayatri2002/-DNA-Methylation-Analysis-of-GSE42861-Illumina-450K-Array-/README.md

 These files represent the key deliverables of the entire workflow.

 ### **📂 docs/**

 Contains the full analysis and documentation:

 * **DNA_Methylation.Rmd** — The complete R workflow
 * **DNA_Meth_Analysis_Arr_Data.pdf** — A detailed report summarizing the results and figures

+### 📝 **Interpretation_Of_Key_Results.md**

+This file provides a clear interpretation of all plots and results from the RA vs. control methylation analysis.
+It explains QC checks, normalization, PCA, volcano plots, and enrichment outputs in simple terms, helping readers understand what each visualization means and its biological relevance.

 ---